iazulkarnain/cheatsheets-git/README.md

 git clone git@github.com:<YOUR_USERNAME>/<YOUR_REPO_NAME>.git
 ```

-## Creating new repositories and add files from local to remote
+## Creating a new repository and add new/updated files from local to remote
 ```shell
 cd <WORKING_DIR>
 git init